Selected Bengali Poetry

 Aryanil Mukherjee

 Utpal Kumar Basu is a poet from the 1950s generation (b 1936) whose work has received great attention since the birth of a Bengali postmodern consciousness.
 Utpal's oeuvre is as wide and vivid as his travels.
 His poetic craft is quietly iconoclastic in its deglorification of the artistic position of the poem.
 At the same time, the poem carefully allows for retention of poetic speech and valor.
-A world, as if seen through the eyes of a migratory bird, where nature exists amidst its wastefulness and tribes of lesser known ordinary people of a cultural variety, punctuate his imagery.
-One critic has referred to his poetic language as "mashed" while another describes it as "nomadic".
+A world, as if seen through the eyes of a migratory bird, where nature exists amidst its wastefulness and tribes of a lesser people punctuate his imagery.
+One critic calls his poetic language "mashed" while another describes it as "nomadic".

-The travel poems of Basu's second collection of poems titled "Puri Series", published in the sixties, represent some of his best work which bring out the spirit of the Bohemian suspended in a thoughtfulness that has evoked much interest amongst scholars and young poets of the later generations.
-Some identify the presence of a neo-realistic search algorithm.
-The search for a heterotopic cross-cultural flux.
-Utpal Basu often achieves this through the unsentimentality and witty documentation of his travel journals.
+The travel poems of Basu's second collection titled "Puri Series", published in the 1960s, represent some of his best work which bring out the spirit of the domestic explorer suspended in a thoughtfulness that has evoked much interest amongst scholars and young followers.
+In a neo-realistic exploration, the search for a heterotopic cross-cultural flux is underway.
+Utpal Kumar Basu often achieves this through the unsentimentality and witty documentation of his travel journals.
 Others have noted the interplay of folk-culture, demographical and statistical elements that seem to accentuate his postmodern aura.

 A handful of Basu's poems, signatorial of his style, are presented here.